firemodels/bot/Bundlebot/README.md

 The directory [bot/Bundlebot/build](https://github.com/firemodels/bot/tree/master/Bundlebot/build) contains scripts for building FDS/Smokeview bundles on Windows, Linux and OSX computers.
 Steps for building a bundle are:

    1. edit `bot/Bundlebot/build/BUILD_config.sh` and `bot/Bundlebot/build/BUILD_config.bat` defining revision and tag environmental variables for this bundle.
-Commit and push up changes to the central repo (edits can be made in your own bot repo).
+Commit and push up changes to the central rep. These edits can be made in your own bot repo.
    2. Type: `sudo su - firebot` on the host that runs firebot (blaze at Nist) to switch to the firebot account.
    3. `cd FireModels_bundle/bot/Bundlebot/build` and update repo.
    4. The parameter `option` in the following steps can be test or release. `option` defaults to test if it is not specified.
 Use test until you are ready to build bundles for a release.